…home sweet home

 Partners-in-crime background briefing (for full cv go to the Artist Rap Sheets page):

 I cooked professionally for over 20 years before being struck by the proverbial epiphanies at the opening of Dale Chihuly’s 1999 exhibition at the National Gallery of Australia.
-It’s ridiculously corny, I know, but I came to a dead halt in the middle of the very first room (surrounded by putti) and the lights came on, tingling coursed through my veins and I realised in that moment that I’d been cooking the wrong (expletive) stuff!
+It’s ridiculously corny, I know, but I came to a dead halt in the middle of the very first room (surrounded by putti) and the music and lights came on, tingling coursed through my veins and I realised in that moment that I’d been cooking the wrong (expletive) stuff!
 Because glass making, when it comes down to it, is really just cooking on steroids.
 I was hooked.
 A week later I applied for a place at the ANU School of Art Glass Workshop (paying a late submission fee!)
 Everyone thought I was mad, of course, and I daresay they’re right, but ignorance is bliss and against all odds I survived the interview process and managed to land a place (one of four, plus two internationals.)
 Thereafter followed an intensive 4 year Bachelor of Viz Arts (Hons), and I loved every – well, almost – moment of it.

 Before that time I’d also written a couple of novels (one published, another still languishing in the bottom drawer) so critical writing was a natural progression.
 And I’d always been an arts voyeur (intrepid gallery geek) so my natural curiosity and broad appreciation made professional curatorial practice a comfortable fit.
 I see all three ‘streams’ – making/writing/curating – as mutually inclusive elements of my practice.
 All take a (sometimes episodic) turn on the stage as circumstance dictates.

 For the last decade post graduation I’ve worked variously in arts administration and curatorial practice with scant opportunity to make work (just a scattering, here and there.)
-It’s the common lot of women artists: that hormonal imperative to nurture and prioritise family and life before one’s own needs; the patient waiting, forever waiting, until all extant duties and responsibilities have been concluded (mortgage/education of the bairns/all those multifarious expenses that life entails…) Until at last one reaches the point where one can justify (almost!) the capital outlay and self-absorption concomitant with an arts practice.
+It’s the common lot of women artists: that biological imperative to nurture and prioritise family and life before one’s own needs; the patient waiting, forever waiting, until all extant duties and responsibilities have been concluded (mortgage/education of the bairns/all those multifarious expenses that life entails…) Until at last one reaches the point where one can justify (almost!) the capital outlay and self-absorption concomitant with an arts practice.
 The selfishness required doesn’t come naturally to women of my generation, ergo we wait – restlessly patient – until the decks become relatively clear.

 So life is a three act play, and this (Prisoners of the Crown) is the third and final act.
 The only question that remains is whether the crescendo will build to a joyful climax.
 We live in hope!
 Because I’m not into making domestic goods – there are more than enough glass bowls on the planet – and mannered interior decor (corporate or otherwise) just isn’t my thing.
 I’m not interested in producing work that is generically global.
 I believe that one makes who/what one is, and that the hand/heart/eye doesn’t lie.
 My visual language is stridently, unapologetically Australian, driven always by humour and narrative and often by socio-political imperative.
 It will never be everybody’s cup of tea.
 I wouldn’t have it otherwise.